tandemdude/hikari-lightbulb/docs/source/index.rst

 It aims to provide an easy to use interface for building commands with your bot.

-This library is currently unfinished but you can help speed up the development by contributing and submitting merge requests to the repository.
-It is working in its current state but I'd love to see more functionality added further down the line!

 Repository: `View on GitHub <https://github.com/tandemdude/hikari-lightbulb>`_

 Docs: `View Here <https://hikari-lightbulb.readthedocs.io/>`_